Carol-Symbiomics/Acropora-hemprichii-genome-assembly/README.md

 * 01.Short.reads.preprocessing.sh

-Filtered paired-end reads were used to assembled a denovo genome using the program DISCOVAR (sensu Buitrago-Lopez, 2020).
+Filtered paired-end reads were used to assembled a _de novo_ genome using the program DISCOVAR (sensu Buitrago-Lopez, 2020).

 * 02.discovardenovo.genome.assembly.sh
 * 03.filter.discovar.assembly.sh

-Long reads were then used to scaffold and fill gaps.
+Long reads were used for _de novo_ genome assembly using Supernova v2.1.1.

 * 04.10xreads.genome.assembly.sh

+The long-read _de novo_ genome assembly was scaffolded using the highly complete genome assembly of _Acropora tenuis_ as a reference.
+Assembly gaps were filled using the resulting contigs of the short-read _de novo_ assembly.

 * 05.10x.genome.scaffolding.gapfilling.sh

 # Annotation